Alexis Madrigal

 Served as a judge for the 2024 American Mosaic Journalism Prize (Heising-Simons Foundation).

-Announced forthcoming book The Pacific Circuit to be published March 2025 by MCD x FSG (per personal site).
+New book The Pacific Circuit scheduled for publication March 2025 by MCD x FSG (advance/book project announced on his site).

 Key Achievement Ages